zhenhuan-yang/zhenhuan-yang.github.io/_posts/2020-11-15-jekyll-learning-notes.md

 ### jemdoc + Mathjax

-As a math major, typing $\Latex$ equation becomes a necessity.
+As a math major, typing $\LaTex$ equation becomes a necessity.
 The original jemdoc loads LATEX equations as PNG image that is pixelated!
 Then I found Mathjax, which is a JavaScript display engine for mathematics that works in all browsers!

 [Wonseok Shin](http://www.mit.edu/~wsshin/jemdoc+mathjax.html) made this possible.
 The usage is quite simple, just change your `mysite.conf` and do